Filing A Complaint

 What Happens After I File My Complaint?

 Each complaint is acknowledged by letter when it is received at the commission office.
 The commission considers each complaint and determines whether sufficient facts exist to warrant an investigation or whether the complaint is unfounded and should not be pursued.
 Until the commission has authorized an investigation, staff does not contact the judge or court personnel; however, to assist the commission in its initial review of a complaint, the commission's legal staff will research any legal issues and may obtain additional relevant information from the complainant.
-The commission's procedures are explained in The Complaint Process.
+The commission's procedures are explained in Overview of Commission Proceedings.

 How Long Will It Take the Commission to Reach a Decision on My Complaint?